 Qualifying for a Law Loan

-Could you be eligible for a law loan to use to pay bills while you are recovering from your injuries?
+If you were injured at work could you be eligible for a law loan to use to pay bills while you are recovering from your injuries?

 Yes, you could.
 Law loan companies evaluate the risk of your case to determine if they are comfortable enough to loan you funds in exchange for an assignment in the settlement proceeds of your case.